Statistical Inference on Latent Space Models for Network Data: Maximum Likelihood Inference via the Lagrange-Adjusted Hessian

 \end{enumerate}

 Assumption I is a common independence assumption made by the existing literature \citep{ma2020universal,young2007random,hoff2002latent}.
 Assumption II is on the boundedness of the true parameters for the purpose of theoretical analysis and also commonly assumed \citep{ma2020universal}.
 In Section \ref{sec:generalized_settings}, we will discuss how to relax these two assumptions.
-Assumption III poses regular conditions on the asymptotic behavior of the covariance structure of latent positions $Z^*$.
-Assumption IV poses necessary identifiability conditions that enable statistical inference: $Z^*$ needs to be centered, as otherwise $\alpha^*$ is not identifiable, and the diagonality requirement of $\Sigma_Z$ avoids the common orthogonal transformation issue of $Z^*$.
-As mentioned earlier, the diagonality assumption is mainly for convenience and can be replaced by any other $r(r -1) / 2$ rotation constraints for identifiability.
-Hence, our results do not rely on the assumption that columns of $Z^*$ have to be linearly independent.
-Assumption V requires the link function $\sigma(\cdot)$ to be smooth and the loglikelihood function $l(\pi_{ij})$ is concave with respect to $\pi_{ij}$, which is satisfied by many widely used link functions such as logit, Possion, and linear links.
-Assumption VI ensures that the tail density of edge variables decays exponentially, and similar assumptions are often made in the literature \citep{bai2013statistical}.
-Finally, Assumption VII is necessary for characterizing the asymptotic distributions of maximum likelihood estimator $\hat \phi_i$.
-In the special case of $m=1$, Assumption VII becomes that under the true parameters, for any $1 \leq i \leq n$, there exists $\Omega_i$ such that $n^{-1/2}\sum_{j: j \neq i} l'(\pi_{ij}^*) h_j^* \to \mathcal{N}(0, \Omega_{i})$, where similar assumptions are often made in the factor analysis literature \citep{bai2003inferential,wang2022maximum}.
-This assumption is naturally justified for commonly used link functions by the standard central limit theorem arguments under mild conditions.
-Similar justifications can be made for the multivariate case with $m$ nodes.
+Assumption III poses regular conditions on the asymptotic behavior of the {second moment} of latent positions {$\{z_i^*\}_{i\in[n]}$}. {The second part of Assumption~III is introduced to handle certain marginal cases of link functions, thereby ensuring the generality of our theoretical results.
+For commonly used link functions such as Gaussian, logistic, and Poisson, this part of the assumption is not needed. }

+{Assumption IV poses identifiability conditions that enable statistical inference for individual parameters in $\phi$: (i) $Z^*$ needs to be centered, as otherwise $\alpha^*$ is not identifiable; (ii) the diagonality requirement of $\Sigma_Z$ and the uniqueness of eigenvalues avoid the orthogonal transformation issue of $Z^*$.
+Specifically, consider any $\mu_{Z}\in\RR^r$ and orthogonal matrix $Q\in\RR^{r\times r}$.
+If we define